Jesus Crispin Remulla

-Remulla took up political science as well as graduated from the University of the Philippines College of Law in 1987, where he was a fellow of the Upsilon Sigma Phi fraternity.
-He passed the bar exam in 1988.
-He is member of the Remulla political dynasty of Cavite: His father, Juanito, was the provincial governor for fourteen years.
-His brother Gilbert, a former television reporter for ABS-CBN, was the representative of the 2nd district from 2001 to 2007.
-His other brother, Jonvic, is the current provincial governor.
+He is member of the Remulla political dynasty of Cavite.
+His brother, Jonvic, is also an incumbent Cabinet member as the Secretary of the Interior and Local Government.
+His father, Juanito, was the provincial governor for fourteen years.
+His other brother, Gilbert, a former television reporter for ABS-CBN, was the representative of the 2nd district from 2001 to 2007.
+His son, Crispin Diego, succeeded him in Congress, while his other son, Francisco Gabriel, is the current governor of Cavite.